AguaClara/Textbook/Sedimentation/Sed_Design.rst

 So what does this mean for plate settler spacing?
 Let's review some results from lab experiments.
 The following graph shows minimum plate settler spacing (mm) as a function of floc terminal velocity (mm/s).
 Some important things to note are that AguaClara plate settlers are designed for a capture velocity of 0.12 mm/s (recall that this capture velocity means that we want to capture flocs that are settling at 0.12 mm/s and faster).
 Before AguaClara filters were designed and deployed, AguaClara adopted the 0.12 mm/s capture velocity in an effort to reduce effluent turbidity as much as possible.

-Reading the graph, we can see the line for 1 mm/s upflow velocity, :math:`v_{P,V}` [[I don't think this is the right variable name]], at 0.12 mm/s capture velocity requires a minimum plate spacing of about about 2.5 mm to prevent floc rollup.
+Reading the graph, we can see the line for 1 mm/s upflow velocity in the sedimentation tank, :math:`v_{S,V}`, at 0.12 mm/s capture velocity requires a minimum plate spacing of about about 2.5 mm to prevent floc rollup.
 Now, let's interpret this result.
 If the upflow velocity increases, we see that the required spacing between plates increases.
 The results from these experiments will help us answer one of our previous questions: will little flocs or big flocs be most vulnerable to floc rollup?
 From the graph, we know that it is the little ones.
 Smaller floc terminal velocities indicate smaller particles, and the graph shows that smaller floc terminal velocities require larger distances of floc spacing to not roll up.
 The bigger the flocs, the smaller the spacing required to not roll up.
 Little flocs are harder to capture as you move plates closer together.
 Little flocs roll up first.

 .. _figure_floc_vsed: